Next Sunday, August 9:

 Membership Orientation Classes at Wildflower Church

 We hold orientations several times a year.
-The next orientation will be Sunday, July 26th, 2015.
+The date of the next orientation will not be determined until after our new minister begins his ministry with us on September 1.
 For more information, please visit our membership page or email .

 New Ways of Doing Church